NCEMS/pre-summit-foss/docs/02_managing_data.md

 <br/>
 <br/>

-## FAIR Data
+## The Principles of Open Data Management

 !!!
 Info "Learning Objectives"

-    -   Recall the meaning of FAIR
+    -   Recall the meanings of FAIR, CARE, and TRUST
-    -   Understand why FAIR is a collection of principles (rather than rules)
+    -   Understand why FAIR are ideals (rather than hard rules)
-    -   Use self-assessments to evaluate the FAIRness of your data
+    -   Use self-assessments to evaluate the FAIR-ness of your data

+???
+Question "Why do we have data principles?"

+    FAIR, CARE, and TRUST are collections of principles from different types of communities with different objectives.

+    Ultimately, different communities within different scientific disciplines must work to interpret and implement these principles.
+Because technologies change quickly, focusing on the desired end result allows FAIR to be applied to a variety of situations now and in the foreseeable future.

 ### FAIR Principles